thedynamiclinker/sudocode/zero/The Sumerian Dog Joke.md

 There's lots of interesting things here on Earth.

-But definitely the most interesting one is humans.
+But definitely the most interesting thing is humans.

 ![[sumer-map-1.png]]

 This is Sumer.

 The first time we made cities, we made them here.

 ![[sumer-cities-ur.png]]